mlerner/mlerner.github.io/_posts/2022-07-11-metastable-failures-in-the-wild.md

 One of the experiments is related to state machine replication implemented in MongoDB{% sidenote 'mongodb' "The original paper is [here](https://www.usenix.org/conference/nsdi21/presentation/zhou), although there is also a summary from Aleksey Charapko's reading group [here](http://charap.co/reading-group-fault-tolerant-replication-with-pull-based-consensus-in-mongodb/)."%}.
 The primary goal of this experiment is to demonstrate that the duration/magnitude of a trigger (in this case, resource constriction that leads to retries) can cause a system to transition from _vulnerable_ to _metastable_ failure.

-The experiment evaluates how temporarily restricting CPU resources for different periods of time introduces latency that leads to client timeouts and retry storms.
-In response to triggers of limited duration, the system doesn't transition to _metastable state_.
+The experiment evaluates how temporarily restricting CPU resources for different periods introduces latency that leads to client timeouts and retry storms.
+In response to triggers of limited duration, the system doesn't transition to a _metastable state_.
 This is not true for longer triggers with the same level of resource constriction, which cause client timeouts and subsequent retries (introducing a _sustaining effect_).
 This experiment demonstrates that the duration of a trigger impacts whether a system transitions into a _metastable_ failure mode.

 {% maincolumn 'assets/metastable/figure5.png' '' %}

 The paper also tests a look-aside cache{% sidenote 'lookaside' "See prior side note on lookaside caches above." %} implementation, where a drop in cache hit rate (the _trigger_) causes a significant increase in requests to the backend service.
 The backend service is not able to increase its capacity, and begins timing out requests.
-Timed out requests do not refill the cache, meaning that the system can not recover its cache hit rate (serving as the _sustaining effect_).
+Timed-out requests do not refill the cache, meaning that the system can not recover its cache hit rate (serving as the _sustaining effect_).

 {% maincolumn 'assets/metastable/figure6.png' '' %}